Mt Kumotori (雲取山)

 The trail continues on

-Looking back at the progress I've made.
-I would take a guess that the large peak in front is Mt Nanatsuishi
+As I look back at the progress I’ve made, I can see a large peak in the front, which I would guess is Mt Nanatsuishi.

 Once you begin the final approach, you can see a large building which is the mountain hut at the summit of Mt Kumotori.